-- Parent(s)/guardian(s) or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
-The principal will arrange for access and notify the parent or eligible student of the time and place where the records may be inspected. - 2.
-The right to request the amendment of the student's education records that the parent(s)/guardian(s) or eligible student believes are inaccurate or misleading.
+Parent(s)/guardian(s) or eligible students should submit to the school principal a written request that identifies the record(s) they wish to inspect.
+The principal will arrange for access and notify the parent or eligible student of the time and place where the records may be inspected.

+2. The right to request the amendment of the student's education records that the parent(s)/guardian(s) or eligible student believes are inaccurate or misleading.
 Parent(s)/guardian(s) or eligible students may ask the School District to amend a record that they believe is inaccurate or misleading.
 They should write the school principal or the Student Information Services Office (3215 Cuming St. Omaha, NE 68131-2024) or at sis@ops.org, clearly identify the part of the record they want changed, and specify why it is inaccurate or misleading.
-If the School District decides not to amend the record as requested by the parent(s)/guardian(s) or eligible

-- student, the School District will notify the parent(s)/guardian(s) or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
-Additional information regarding the hearing procedures will be provided to the parent(s)/guardian(s) or eligible student when notified of the right to a hearing. - 3.
-The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
+If the School District decides not to amend the record as requested by the parent(s)/guardian(s) or eligible student, the School District will notify the parent(s)/ guardian(s) or eligible student of the decision and advise them of their right to a hearing regarding the request for amendment.
+Additional information regarding the hearing procedures will be provided to the parent(s)/guardian(s) or eligible student when notified of the right to a hearing.

+3. The right to consent to disclosures of personally identifiable information contained in the student's education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
-A school official is a person employed by the School District as an administrator, supervisor, instructor, or support staff member; a person serving on the School Board; a person or company with whom the School District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent/guardian or student serving on an official - committee, or assisting another school official in performing his or her tasks.
+A school official is a person employed by the School District as an administrator, supervisor, instructor, or support staff member; a person serving on the School District has contracted to perform a special task (such as an attorney, auditor, medical consultant, or therapist); or a parent/guardian or student serving on an official

+A student's basic responsibility in school is to act in a manner that enhances their own and other's opportunity to learn.
+A student does not have a right to engage in committee, or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the School District discloses education records without consent to officials of another school district or school in which a student seeks or intends to enroll.
-Upon request, the School District also discloses education records of former students, without consent to officials of another school district or school in which the former student is then enrolled. - 4.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School District to comply with the requirements of FERPA.
+Upon request, the School District also discloses education records of former students, without consent to officials of another school district or school in which the former student is then enrolled.

+4. The right to file a complaint with the U.S. Department of Education concerning alleged failures by the School District to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA are: